A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 \subsection{Many-body Open Quantum Systems beyond the Markovian Limit}

 Following the steps outlined above, both the phonon and the (transversal) photon sector of $\hat{H}_{mc}$ can be described as a collection of quantum harmonic oscillators that couple linearly to the electronic system.
 This description of an environment is frequently the case in quantum optics~\cite{IntroQuantumOptics}, or when the system is coupled weakly to a large number of degrees of freedom where central limit type of arguments yield an approximately Gaussian response~\cite{makri1999linear}.
-We label these distinct environments with $k$, such that the bosonic annihilation (creation) operators belonging to mode $\lambda$ of environment $k$ are given by $a_\lambda^k$ ($a_\lambda^{k\dagger}$).
+We label these distinct environments (e.g. a photonic and a phononic bath) with $k$, such that the bosonic annihilation (creation) operators belonging to mode $\lambda$ of environment $k$ are given by $a_\lambda^k$ ($a_\lambda^{k\dagger}$).
 The Hamiltonian corresponding to the total state $\rho_{tot}$ of system and environments is then